Aliases for BDNF Gene

 Previous GeneCards Identifiers for BDNF Gene

-The protein encoded by this gene is a member of the nerve growth factor family.
-It is induced by cortical neurons, and is necessary for survival of striatal neurons in the brain.
-Expression of this gene is reduced in both Alzheimer's and Huntington disease patients.
-This gene may play a role in the regulation of stress response and in the biology of mood disorders.
-Multiple transcript variants encoding distinct isoforms have been described for this gene. [provided by RefSeq, Jan 2009]
+This gene encodes a member of the nerve growth factor family of proteins.
+Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed to generate the mature protein.
+Binding of this protein to its cognate receptor promotes neuronal survival in the adult brain.
+Expression of this gene is reduced in Alzheimer's, Parkinson's, and Huntington's disease patients.
+This gene may play a role in the regulation of the stress response and in the biology of mood disorders. [provided by RefSeq, Nov 2015]

 GeneCards Summary for BDNF Gene

 BDNF (Brain-Derived Neurotrophic Factor) is a Protein Coding gene.
-Diseases associated with BDNF include bulimia nervosa, age of onset of weight loss in and anorexia nervosa.
+Diseases associated with BDNF include anorexia nervosa and bulimia nervosa, age of onset of weight loss in.
 Among its related pathways are MAPK signaling pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include growth factor activity and neurotrophin TRKB receptor binding.
+GO annotations related to this gene include receptor binding and neurotrophin TRKB receptor binding.
 An important paralog of this gene is NTF3.

 UniProtKB/Swiss-Prot for BDNF Gene